saudashfaq/blm-anager-saas/PRODUCT_SHOWCASE.md

 ## 🚀 Get Started Today

-Transform your backlink management process with Backlinks Manager.
+Transform your backlink management process with Backlinks Validator.
 Join thousands of professionals who trust our solution for their SEO needs.

 [Purchase Now] | [View Demo] | [Documentation]

 ---

-_Backlinks Manager - Your Professional Backlink Management Solution_
+_Backlinks Validator - Your Professional Backlink Management Solution_

-© 2025 Backlinks Manager.
+© 2025 Backlinks Validator.
 All rights reserved.